Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 // Method 2: Access via GraphQL

-// Some finer query functions of the Github API are only available through the GraphQL API
+// Some more detailed queries are only available via the Github GraphQL API

 // https://docs.github.com/en/graphql